00:00:00:00 - 00:00:32:02

 00:00:56:03 - 00:01:27:03

 It covers parents, partners, kids and everything else.
-And helping me to cover all of this is my guest for the podcast series Financial Wellbeing Coach Betsy Wescott.
+And helping me to cover all of this is my guest for the podcast series Financial Wellbeing Coach Betsy Westcott.
 Welcome, Betsy.
 Hello.
 Betsy has qualifications in financial advice, home lending and money coaching.
 The biggest wish is that every Australian enjoys financial well-being and her whole career has been about helping Australians be more informed and make better decisions about money.

 00:01:27:04 - 00:01:51:23